Service (Selection Aids, User Manual, Infrared Research)

 IR cabins x

-Selection According to Temperature and Wave Length
+IR Emitter Selection According to Temperature and Wave Length

 Download the table Selection According to Temperature and Wave Length here.